Encephalartos altensteinii: Distribution and habitat

 This species is widespread in the Eastern Cape and south-western KwaZulu-Natal provinces of South Africa.
 It favours sites near the coast including open scrub, steep rocky slopes, evergreen forests in valleys and river banks.
 It also occurs inland at a higher altitude in isolated sites in the Amatola Mountains.

+The individual growing in the Palm House at Royal Botanic Gardens, Kew, UK is considered to be the oldest potted plant in the world, having arrived there in 1775.
+Other individuals have also reached a great age, with the one in Lednice Greenhouse, Czech Republic estimated to be 300 to 600 years old.